Skarlso/blogsource/content/blog/2019-09-21-kubernetes-cluster.md

         path: /
 ```

-Here, we can see that we have multiple paths pointing to three different subdomains with different ports.
+We can see that I have multiple paths pointing to three different subdomains with different ports.
 These ports will be routed to by nginx ingress.
 Meaning you **DO NOT OPEN THESE ON YOUR LOADBALANCER**.
 These will all be accessible from 443/HTTPS.
-Expect for gitea's SSH port, now that will be a doozy.
+Expect for gitea's SSH port later on.

 With these in place, cert-manager should pick it up and provide a certificate for it.